 Fire Station 20 - Parking Lot (Golden Ocala)

 Fire engines carry thousands of gallons of water so crews can fight fires even when located far away from hydrants.

-One new 78-foot ladder truck currently in service at Station 18.
+One 78-foot ladder truck is currently in service at Station 18.

 Water tanker trucks transport large amounts of water to fire scenes, enabling crews to fight fires even far away from water sources.

 MCFR has ordered two more tankers to put into service.

 Brush and grass trucks provide remote access to fight wildfires in wooded areas.